An underactive thyroid can often be treated by taking daily hormone tablets. These replace the hormones your thyroid is not making.

 You're usually told to take the tablets in the morning.
 But some people prefer to take them at night.

-Other medications, supplements or foods can affect the tablets.
+Other medicines, supplements or foods can affect the tablets.
 So you should only swallow them with water on an empty stomach.
 Avoid eating for 30 minutes afterwards.

 If you forget to take a dose, take it as soon as you remember.
-But if you do not remember until a long time later, skip the dose and take the next dose at the usual time.
+If you do not remember until a long time later, skip the dose and take the next dose at the usual time.
 Your GP may tell you otherwise.

 Side effects of levothyroxine